Damilare28/MERN_WEB_STACK_PROJECT/MERN_STACK.md

 - **Open the api.js file and delete the code inside with :%d command then paste the code below and save it**

         vim api.js

+## Step 3: Setting up MongoDB database.

+### 1. Sign up for a shared cluster free account with mLab

+_Note: A database is needed to store our data.
+For this project, we'll use mLab. mLab provides MongoDB database as a service solution (DBaaS)_.

+_Follow the
+sign up process, select AWS as the cloud provider, and choose a region near you._

+_Complete a get started checklist as shown on the image below_

+Allow access to the MongoDB database from anywhere (Not secure, but it is ideal for testing)

+IMPORTANT NOTE In the image below, make sure you change the time of deleting the entry from 6Hours to 1 Week

+- **Create a MongoDB database and collection inside mLab**